JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 can be used to activate the catch testing mode.

 The string `{source}` will be replaced by the original source executable.
 In conjuction with `TestExecutableOverride`, this allows you to wrap your catch execution in custom logic.
+Supports also `%ENVIRONMENT VARIABLES%`.

 ```xml
 <Catch2Adapter>